schmouk/PyRandLib/README.md

 1. The Squares algorithm (see "Squares: A Fast Counter-Based RNG" [9], 2022) is now implemented in **PyRandLib**.
 This algorithm is fast, uses two 64-bits integers as its internal state (a counter and a key), gets a period of 2^64 and runs through 4 to 5 rounds of squaring, exchanging high and low bits and xoring intermediate values.
 Multi-streams feature is available via the value of the key.
 In **PyRandLib**, the Squares32 and Squares64 versions of the algorithm are implemented, which provide resp.
 32- and 64- bits output values.
 Caution: the 64-bits versions should not pass the birthday test, which is a randmoness issue, while this is not mentionned in the original paper [9].

+1. The SplitMix algorithm is now implemented in **PyRandLib**.
+It is used to initialize the internal state of all other PRNGs.
+It SHOULD NOT be used as a PRNG due to its random poorness.

 1. A short script `testED.py` is now avalibale at root directory.
 It checks the equi-distribution of every PRNG implemented in **PyRandLib** in a simple way and is used to test for their maybe bad implementation within the library.
 Since release 2.0 this test is run on all PRNGs.
 It is now **highly recommended** to not use previous releases (aka.
 1.x) of **PyRandLib**.

 1. Another short script `testCPUPerfs.py` is now avaliable for testing CPU performance of the different implemented algorithms.
 It has been used to enhance this documentation by providing a new *times evaluation* table.

-2. Documentation has been enhanced, with typos and erroneous docstrings fixed also.
+1. Documentation has been enhanced, with typos and erroneous docstrings fixed also.

-3. All developments are now done under a newly created branch named `dev`.
+1. All developments are now done under a newly created branch named `dev`.
 This development branch may be derived into sub-branches for the development of new features.
 Merges from `dev` to branch `main` only happen when creating new releases.
 So, if you want to see what is currently going on for next release, just check-out branch `dev`.

 1. A Github project dedicated to **PyRandLib** has been created: the [pyrandlib](https://github.com/users/schmouk/projects/14) project.